hmrc/template-play-frontend-fsm.g8/README.md

-A [Giter8](http://www.foundweekends.org/giter8/) template for creating A Giter8 template for creating HMRC Digital Scala Play 2.7 Stateful Frontend Microservice
+A [Giter8](http://www.foundweekends.org/giter8/) template for creating HMRC Digital Scala Play 2.7 Stateful Frontend Microservice
+==

 How to create a new project based on the template?
-==
+--

 * Install g8 commandline tool (http://www.foundweekends.org/giter8/setup.html)
 * Go to the directory where you want to create the template